-A genuine Christian will also be led by God's Spirit to "love his neighbor as himself."
-He will strive, with God's help and guidance, to be kind, loving and giving.
-The real Christian will seek to live by Christ's instruction: "It is more blessed to give than to receive" (Acts 20:35).
+A genuine Christian will also be led by God’s Spirit to “love his neighbor as himself.”
+He will strive, with God’s help and guidance, to be kind, loving, and giving.
+The real Christian will seek to live by Christ’s instruction that it “is more blessed to give than to receive” (Acts 20:35).

 In his own life and personality, the Christian will, more and more, manifest the spiritual “fruit” that Paul described: “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control” (Galatians 5:22–23).

-Through Christ's Spirit living within him, the true Christian will demonstrate love—a sincere, outflowing concern for all men—and warmth and affection for all those around him.
+Through Christ’s Spirit living within him, the true Christian will demonstrate love—a sincere, outflowing concern for all human beings—and warmth and affection for all those around him.
 And the true Christian will always have a deep and abiding love for God and for Christ His Savior.
-He will appreciate forever the fact that Jesus Christ came down to this earth to suffer, to shed His blood and to die in order to reconcile us with God.
-So the genuine Christian will have an everlasting feeling of love and loyalty to Jesus Christ!
+He will appreciate forever the fact that Jesus Christ came down to this earth to suffer, to shed His blood, and to die in order to reconcile us with God.
+So, the genuine Christian will have an everlasting feeling of love and loyalty to Jesus Christ!

-Paul wrote to Timothy: "For God has not given us a spirit of fear, but of power and of love and of a sound mind" (2 Timothy 1:7).
-Through God's Spirit, He gives us the power to obey His commandments.
+Paul wrote to Timothy, “For God has not given us a spirit of fear, but of power and of love and of a sound mind” (2 Timothy 1:7).
+Through God’s Spirit, He gives us the power to obey His commandments.
 And our obedience shows that we have that Spirit.
-As John wrote, "he who keeps His commandments abides in Him, and He in him.
-And by this we know that He abides in us, by the Spirit whom He has given us."
-(1 John 3:24).
+As John wrote, “Now he who keeps His commandments abides in Him, and He in him.
+And by this we know that He abides in us, by the Spirit whom He has given us” (1 John 3:24).

-John also states: "Now by this we know that we know Him, if we keep His commandments.
-He who says, 'I know Him,' and does not keep His commandments, is a liar, and the truth is not in him.
+John also states, “Now by this we know that we know Him, if we keep His commandments.
+He who says, ‘I know Him,’ and does not keep His commandments, is a liar, and the truth is not in him.
 But whoever keeps His word, truly the love of God is perfected in him.
 By this we know that we are in Him.
-He who says he abides in Him ought himself also to walk just as He walked" (2:3–6).
-The Living Bible paraphrases these last two sentences: "That is the way to know whether or not you are a Christian.
-Anyone who says he is a Christian should live as Christ did."
-And, as we know, Christ kept His Father's commandments—including the fourth commandment—setting us an example.
-And as we know, Christ set us an example—by keeping the fourth commandment and all of His Father's commandments (John 15:10).
+He who says he abides in Him ought himself also to walk just as He walked” (1 John 2:3–6).
+The Living Bible paraphrases these last two sentences: “That is the way to know whether or not you are a Christian.
+Anyone who says he is a Christian should live as Christ did.”
+And as we know, Christ kept His Father’s commandments—including the fourth commandment—setting us an example (John 15:10).